ningchencontact/azure-docs.zh-tw/articles/cognitive-services/text-analytics/quickstarts/csharp.md

         var inputDocuments = new LanguageBatchInput(
                 new List<LanguageInput>
                     {
-                        new LanguageInput(id: "1", text: "This is a document written in English."), new LanguageInput(id: "2", text: "Este es un document escrito en Español."), new LanguageInput(id: "3", text: "这是一个用中文写的文件")
+                        new LanguageInput(id: "1", text: "This is a document written in English.")
                     });
         //...
     }